DiepvensBent/GrowGame/README.md

-Download all 3 files
+Download the html,css and js file.
-Start by opening index.html
+Start by opening index.html.